 Samples should be taken for biochemistry (including electrolytes) and an ACTH stimulation test pre-treatment and then at 10 days, 4 weeks, 12 weeks, and thereafter every 3 months, following initial diagnosis and after each dose adjustment.
 It is imperative that ACTH stimulation tests are performed 4 - 6 hours post-dosing to enable accurate interpretation of results.
 Dosing in the morning is preferable as this will allow your veterinary surgeon to perform monitoring tests 4-6 hours following administration of the dose.
 Regular assessment of the clinical progress of the disease should also be made at each of the above time points.
 In the event of a non-stimulatory ACTH stimulation test during monitoring, treatment should be stopped for 7 days and then re-started at a lower dose.
 Repeat the ACTH stimulation test after a further 14 days.
 If the result is still non-stimulatory, stop treatment until clinical signs of hyperadrenocorticism recur.
 Repeat the ACTH stimulation test one month after re-starting treatment.

-A dose adjustment may be necessary if the dog is swapped from Vetoryl hard capsules to Vetoryl chewable tablets, or vice versa, as a strict interchangeability between the two products cannot be assured, as some dogs may respond differently to the change in pharmaceutical form.

-3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes)

-Overdose may lead to signs of hypoadrenocorticism (lethargy, anorexia, vomiting, diarrhoea, cardiovascular signs, collapse).

-There were no mortalities following chronic administration at 32 mg/kg to healthy dogs, however mortalities did occur after repeated administration of higher doses (40-67 mg/kg/day) to healthy dogs.
+3.10 Symptoms of overdose (and where applicable, emergency procedures and antidotes) Overdose may lead to signs of hypoadrenocorticism (lethargy, anorexia, vomiting, diarrhoea, cardiovascular signs, collapse).
+There were no mortalities following chronic administration at 36 mg/kg to healthy dogs, however mortalities may be expected if higher doses are administered to dogs with hyperadrenocorticism.
 There is no specific antidote for trilostane.
-Treatment should be withdrawn and supportive therapy, including corticosteroids, correction of electrolyte imbalances and fluid therapy may be indicated depending on clinical signs.
+Treatment should be withdrawn and supportive therapy, including corticosteroids, correction of electrolyte imbalances and fluid therapy may be indicated depending on the clinical signs.
 In cases of acute overdosage, induction of emesis followed by administration of activated charcoal may be beneficial.
 Any iatrogenic adrenocortical insufficiency is usually quickly reversed following cessation of treatment.
 However in a small percentage of dogs, effects may be prolonged.
 Following a one week withdrawal of trilostane treatment, treatment should be reinstated at a reduced dose rate.

-3.11 Special restrictions for use and special conditions for use, including restrictions on the use of antimicrobial and antiparasitic veterinary medicinal products in order to limit the risk of development of resistance
+3.11 Special restrictions for use and special conditions for use, including restrictions on the use of antimicrobial and antiparasitic veterinary medicinal products in order to limit the risk of development of resistance Not applicable.

-Not applicable

-3.12 Withdrawal periods
+3.12 Withdrawal periods Not applicable.

-Not applicable.

-4. PHARMACOLOGICAL INFORMATION

-4.1 ATCvet code:
+4. PHARMACOLOGICAL INFORMATION 4.1 ATCvet code: